sirixdb/sirix/README.md

 Secure in this context includes integrity-checks, confidentiality with tree-aware key handling, versioning to provide accountability.
 Furthermore, different backends are provided while a binding to different cloud-infrastructures is in progress.

+The architecture supports the well known ACID-properties and MVCC through Snapshot Isolation which in turn supports N-reading transactions in parallel to currently 1-write transaction.
+Supporting N-write transactions is planned as well as the current work on indexes to support a binding to Brackit which in turn supports XQuery/XQuery Update Facility.

+Any questions or even consider to contribute or use Sirix?
+Just contact lichtenberger.johannes AT gmail.com.

 Note that it is based on Treetank (http://treetank.org / http://github.com/disy/treetank).

 [![Build Status](https://secure.travis-ci.org/JohannesLichtenberger/sirix.png)](http://travis-ci.org/JohannesLichtenberger/sirix)